 I have signed up as an affiliate for Accuquilt which means that if you make a purchase from them through any of my links I will get paid a small commission for referring you to them but the cost stays the same for you.

-I used one of these codes to get a lot of new dies at 30% off and a free Accuquilt Go!
+Accuquilt often has great discounts on and I used an accuquilt discount code to get a lot of new dies at 30% off and a free Accuquilt Go!
 Me Cutter (see below for more on that – that’s the one that used to be called the Accuquilt baby cutter).

 How does the Fabric Cutter work?

 Before I go through what I like and don’t like about the AccuQuilt Go!
 I feel like I should quickly explain what it is and how it works if you’ve never heard of it before.